pouriyajamshidi/tcping/README.md

 hostname had to be looked up again and how often it answered from a different address, and when the run started, how long it has been going and when it ended.
 Times are sent as milliseconds since the epoch, since a metric can only carry a number.
-Use `--alloy-stats-interval` to change the interval.
+Use `--stats-interval` to change the interval.

 On the Alloy side you need an OTLP receiver pointed at Prometheus.
 A working one, along with a Prometheus, an InfluxDB and a Grafana dashboard you can